 Diguet’s Warty Sea Slug, Pleurobranchus digueti

 Morphology: Diguet’s Warty Sea Slug is uniquely structured with a flat mantel that is covered with numerous bubble-like tubercles of varying sizes.
 The rhinophores have horizontal striations that run from the base to the tips; some individuals have white spots on the rhinophores.
+They have a feathery gill between the mantle and the foot on their right side.
 The foot, which can project from the mantel in some individuals, is semitransparent and tan to orange in color with gray-brown irregular spots.
 In juveniles the border between the tubercles is white while in more mature animals it is a light tan to peach color.
 Their inner shell is calcareous and purplish-white in color.
 Diguet’s Warty Sea Slug one of the largest species of side-gilled slugs or Pleurobranch found along the Pacific coast of North and Central America.
 The inner shell is small, 4 mm to 5 mm, and oval in shape with a uniform width for its entire length.
-Diguet’s Warty Sea Slugs reach a maximum length of 19.0 cm (7.4 inches).
+Diguet’s Warty Sea Slugs reach a maximum of 19.0 cm (7.4 inches) in length.

 Habitat and Distribution: Diguet’s Warty Sea Slugs are found on, and under, rocks.
 They reside intertidally and to depths up to 30 m (98 feet).
-They range from Southern California to Ecuador.
-In Mexican waters, Diguet’s Warty Sea Slug is found in all waters of the Pacific including the entire Gulf of California.
+Diguet’s Warty Sea Slug is a subtropical to tropical Eastern Pacific species that is found in all Mexican waters of the Pacific Ocean.

-Diet: Diguet’s Warty Sea Slugs are predators that feed primarily on ascidians (sea squirts).
+Diet: Diguet’s Warty Sea Slugs are predators that prey primarily on ascidians (sea squirts).

 Predators: Little is known about predation of Diguet’s Warty Sea Slugs, other than that they are known to be preyed upon by pycnogonids (sea spiders).
 Similar species of sea slugs are known to be eaten by sea turtles.
 Sea slugs in this genus secrete an acidic fluid through their skin as a defense mechanism which is believed to limit predation to specially adapted predators.